Pronation GuideWhat Is Pronation, and Why Does

 Receive individual product advice at one of our running stores.
 Trained staff members will be happy to assist you with fitting and special services.

 Wear patterns won't provide the full picture of gait analysis, but they can give additional clues about the impact on your feet.
 This can give you an idea of where you may need extra support and cushioning in your running shoes.

 Once you understand your pronation type, you can find a shoe with the optimal amount of support and cushioning.

 Cushioned Running Shoes

-As supinators (also called under-pronators) tend to be susceptible to shock-related injuries like stress fractures, you should choose a neutral running shoe with plenty of cushioning, for example, the GEL-Nimbus®.
+As underpronators (also called supinators) tend to be susceptible to shock-related injuries where you should choose a neutral running shoe with plenty of cushioning, for example, the GEL- Cumulus®.

 Neutral running shoes

 When you have a normal pronation pattern you can run in a wide variety of shoes, but specialized neutral running shoes offering cushioning and support are most suitable.
-The GEL-Nimbus® and GEL-Cumulus® are the leading cushioning models for neutral runners.
+The GEL-Nimbus® is the leading cushioning model for neutral runners.

 Stability Running Shoes

-Overpronators need maximum support, structured cushioning, and stability.
-The GEL-Kayano® and GT-2000® are our leading structured cushioning shoe.
+Overpronators need extra support, structured cushioning, and stability.
+The GEL-Kayano® is a leading structured cushioning shoe.